Georg Wenzeslaus von Knobelsdorff

 (Hans) Georg Wenzeslaus von Knobelsdorff (17 February 1699 – 16 September 1753) was a painter and architect in Prussia.

-Knobelsdorff was born in Kuckädel, now in Krosno Odrzańskie County.
+Knobelsdorff was born in Kuckädel, now in Krosno County.
 A soldier in the service of Prussia, he resigned his commission in 1729 as captain so that he could pursue his interest in architecture.
 In 1740 he travelled to Paris and Italy to study at the expense of the new king, Frederick II of Prussia.

 Knobelsdorff was influenced as an architect by French Baroque Classicism and by Palladian architecture.
 With his interior design and the backing of the king, he created the basis for the Frederician Rococo style at Rheinsberg, which was the residence of the crown prince and later monarch.

 Knobelsdorff was the head custodian of royal buildings and head of a privy council on financial matters.
 In 1746 he was dismissed by the king, and Johann Boumann finished all his projects, including Sanssouci.

 Knobelsdorff died in Berlin.
 His grave is preserved in the Protestant Friedhof I der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.

 Karl Begas the younger created a statue of Knobelsdorff in 1886.
 This originally stood in the entrance hall of the Altes Museum (in Berlin) and is now in a depot of the state museum.